influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/concepts/data_formats_input.md

 created for host, instance, type, and type instance.
 All collectd values are added as float64 fields.

-For more information about the binary network protocol see [here](https://collectd.org/wiki/index.php/Binary_protocol).
+For more information about the binary network protocol, see [here](https://collectd.org/wiki/index.php/Binary_protocol).

 You can control the cryptographic settings with parser options.
 Create an